 Why do we have a PTA?

-We started the PTA soon after the school started and although small it has become an integral part of the school community.
-The PTA has raised over £6,000 since the school started, which has been spent on equipment and resources to enhance our children’s education experience and the school’s facilities.
+We started the PTA soon after the school started and it has become an integral part of the school community.
+The PTA has raised nearly £30,000 since the school started, which has been spent on equipment and resources to enhance our children’s education experience and the school’s facilities on the temporary site as well as saving towards larger equipment when we move the permanent site in 2020.

 However, our PTA is about much more than simply fundraising.
 The PTA exists to provide closer links between home and school and it is an excellent way to bring staff, parents and friends together socially in support of the school, working towards a common goal.
 It is fun too – just ask any of the Committee members or PTA helpers (or the children!).